department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 - Your eyesight is limited (even with glasses or contact lenses you have only 5/200 or less in both eyes; or concentric contraction of the visual field to 5 degrees or less)<br>

 **For Housebound benefits, you'll need to submit evidence that shows:**
-- You have a single service-connected disability rated at 100% disabling and another service-connected disability rated at 60% or more disability, **or**
+- You have a single service-connected disability rated at 100% disabling and another service-connected disability rated at 60% or more disabling, **or**
 - You spend most of your time in your home because of a permanent disability (a disability that doesn’t go away).<br>

 **You'll also need to submit 1 of these forms:**
-  - An Examination for Housebound Status or Permanent Need for Regular Aid and Attendance (VA Form 21-2680) [Download VA Form 21-2680](https://www.vba.va.gov/pubs/forms/VBA-21-2680-ARE.pdf), **or**<br>
+  - An Examination for Housebound Status or Permanent Need for Regular Aid and Attendance (VA Form 21-2680)<br>
+[Download VA Form 21-2680](https://www.vba.va.gov/pubs/forms/VBA-21-2680-ARE.pdf), **or**<br>
-- If you're in a nursing home, a Request for Nursing Home Information in Connection with Claim for Aid and Attendance (VA Form 21-0779)
+- If you're in a nursing home, a Request for Nursing Home Information in Connection with Claim for Aid and Attendance (VA Form 21-0779)<br>
 [Download VA Form 21-0779](https://www.vba.va.gov/pubs/forms/VBA-21-0779-ARE.pdf).<br>
 </div>
 </li>